Frequently asked questions¶

 Will [Insert closed SDK such as PhysX, GameWorks, etc.] be supported in Godot?¶

-No, the aim of Godot is to create a complete open source engine licensed under MIT, so you have complete control about over single piece of it.
+No, the aim of Godot is to create a complete open source engine licensed under MIT, so you have complete control over every single piece of it.
 Open versions of functionality or features from such SDKs may be eventually added though.

 That said, because it is open source, and modular, nothing prevents you or anyone else interested into adding those libraries as a module and ship your game using them, as either open or closed source.
 Everything is allowed.